awsdocs/amazon-redshift-developer-guide/doc_source/t_user_group_examples.md

       in group webappusers;
       ```

-   1. Create an account for a web developer and adds it to the WEBDEVUSERS group:
+   1. Create a web developer user and add it to the WEBDEVUSERS group:

       ```
       create user webdevuser1 password 'webDevuser2pass'
       in group webdevusers;
       ```

-   1. Create a superuser account\.
+   1. Create a superuser\.
 This user will have administrative rights to create other users:

       ```
       create user webappadmin  password 'webAppadminpass1'